Washington & Jefferson College: Curriculum

 The curriculum is centered on the traditional liberal arts education and pre-professional classes.
 All first-semester freshmen must complete a "First Year Seminar" class, which introduces new students to a variety of lectures, concerts, plays, and trips to museums or galleries based on a different course theme selected each year.
 In addition to completing an academic major, students must satisfy the college-wide general education requirements, which include classes in the arts, humanities, natural sciences and mathematics, foreign languages, cultural diversity, and academic skills classes including writing, oral communication, quantitative reasoning.
 Students may choose to complete an academic minor, participate in interdepartmental concentrations, or to focus on an intra-departmental emphasis.
 Additionally, all students must complete a physical education requirement, amounting to one full semester class, making W&J one of the few liberal arts colleges without a physical education major to have such a requirement.
 The college maintains a number of combined degree programs, allowing students to attend graduate or professional school in lieu of senior year.

-The college follows a standard academic calendar with the option to partake in summer classes and/or May Term.
+The College follows a standard academic calendar with the option to partake in summer classes or May Term.
 During the Intersession term, students have the choice of studying abroad, completing an external internship, or taking a specially designed Intersession course.
 These Intersession courses are more focused than regular courses and provide professors with an opportunity to teach non-traditional subjects.
 Past Intersession courses have included "Emerging Diseases: Global and Local" in the biology department, "Corporate Failures, Frauds, and Scandals" in the business department, and "Vampires and Other Bloodsuckers" in the English department, "Holocaust Survivor Narratives" in the German department, and "Alternative Radio" in the communications department.
 At various times, the faculty organizes an "Integrated Semester," where professors organize regular departmental courses, specialized projects, and public events dealing with a common interdisciplinary theme.
 While W&J has not had a Reserve Officers' Training Corps (ROTC) program since 1991, the college has a relationship with the University of Pittsburgh's Army and Air Force ROTC programs, allowing W&J students to prepare for an active or reserve commission following graduation.
-In the 2010–2011 school year, 58% of W&J students studied abroad.